 The Yale School of Architecture offers graduate-level professional education and advanced research opportunities in architecture and allied design fields.
-An undergraduate major in architecture is offered exclusively to Yale College students.
+Undergraduate majors in Architecture and Urban Studies are offered exclusively to Yale College students.
 In order to further the pursuit of a variety of interests within the study of architecture, the curriculum offers opportunities for study in several interrelated fields.